MicheGit/cpsiotsec-fst-assignment/doc/readme.md

 MITM ! {inject_packet, {candy, lemon}}.
 ```

-This command will overwrite a read from the RFID reader, causing a non-lemon candy
+This command will overwrite the next candy read from the RFID reader, causing a non-lemon candy
 to be rejected.
 This will be detected by the system and the result can be seen
 in the log file located in `log/sr.log`.